Call (415) 636-9700 Phone Mon–Fri 8a–8p · Sat 9a–5p

 3. The pulses begin.
 You’ll feel a tapping or knocking sensation on your scalp.
 Most patients describe it as unfamiliar but not painful.
 Some experience mild scalp discomfort initially that diminishes within the first week.

 4. Session ends.
-Standard rTMS or Deep TMS sessions run roughly 20–37 minutes; iTBS runs about 3 minutes.
+Standard rTMS runs roughly 20–37 minutes; iTBS runs about 3 minutes.
 You can drive home immediately, return to work, or resume any normal activity.

 Side effects and safety